Best Graphics Cards Under $200 in 2023

 You certainly don’t need a monster gaming rig to power budget graphics cards around the $200 price range.
 The most important thing is to ensure that your power supply unit (PSU) is up to the task.

-The most demanding of the cards we’ve been looking at here are the older ones based on the Radeon RX 580 and RX 590 GPUs.
-AMD recommends a 500 Watt PSU for the entire system.
+The most demanding of the cards mentioned on this page are the older ones based on the Radeon RX 580 and RX 590 GPUs.
+AMD recommends a 500-watt PSU for the entire system.
 This will, of course, depend on how power-efficient the rest of your system is.
 Typical board power is 185 Watts for the reference design RX 580, but overclocked cards may use a lot more.

 If you already own a good mid-range CPU and want better gaming performance, upgrading to a faster GPU will yield more noticeable results compared to upgrading the CPU.